 Press coverage of a funding round typically appears 4 to 6 weeks after the round closes.
 By then, every SDR at every competitor has already reached out.
 The window for a warm, timely introduction is gone.

-73% of seed rounds never get press coverage at all.
+~90% of seed rounds never get top-tier press coverage.
 If you rely on TechCrunch or LinkedIn announcements as your signal, you are systematically blind to the majority of the market.

 We pull every new Form D filing from SEC EDGAR within hours of submission, across all industries and round sizes.
 A raw filing is just a PDF.
 We parse it, normalize it, and enrich it.